UMH 16x5x32 [M4] / N38

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch through form on the contact page.
-You can check the power as well as the shape of neodymium magnets in our power calculator power calculator
+Give us a call tel: +48 22 499 98 98 or get in touch through contact form on our website.
+You can check the lifting capacity and the appearance of neodymium magnets in our power calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.